 What amenities do you offer?
 How does it compare to a hotel?

 This is an adventure resort with wilderness camps.
 Lodging is bunk rooms or glamping tents on hard packed ground with rugs.
 Shared bathroom facilities are located reasonably close to lodging tents and are dry composting toilets and bucket shower stalls.
 There is hot and cold water thanks to solar hot water heaters.

 Is there WiFi available?

 Yes, at El Chivato adventure resort and camp only.
 There is no wifi at Los Pisos or the working ranches.
 (There may be cell service depending on your provider, but don’t count on it working.)
 You’ll love being disconnected off the grid during your stay, trust us on this!

 Is there a laundry facility available?

 We do not offer this service at the Ranch based on the amount of water consumption.
 We encourage local businesses in El Sargento to deliver this service, talk to your guide and we will be happy to arrange the delivery and pick it up for you.

-How should I best treat my valuables while on staying on site at Rancho Cacachilas?
+Do i need to secure my valuables while staying at Rancho Cacachilas?